-Harnessing the ID in gliomaDecember 17th, 2012 in Cancer /
+Harnessing the ID in gliomaDecember 17, 2012 in Medicine & Health / Cancer

 Gliomas are the most common form of brain tumor.
 They are highly aggressive and effective treatments are not currently available.
 The tumors contain glioma initiating cells (GICs), a population that is highly similar to neural stem cells.
 GICs drive tumor progression and must stay in a particular extracellular niche in order to maintain their cancer-promoting, stem cell-like characteristics.